orbeon/orbeon-forms-doc/configuration/advanced/javascript-css-assets.md

 ```

 One benefit of this mechanism is that it allows making such combined files to be served by an Apache front-end.

+*NOTE: This property is removed with Orbeon Forms 2019.2.
+HTTP reverse proxies can cache resources without having access to a file on disk, which makes this feature obsolete.*

 ## Versioned asset resources